renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 - **More free space** in the image (Ubuntu 14.04 - 7.9GB, Ubuntu 18.04 - 15GB)

 ## <a name="upgrade-guide" href="#upgrade-guide">How to use new platform</a>
-1. **Switch to new version of the platform**
+1. **Switch to the new version of the platform**
 Go into Project > platform settings

 2. **Select programming language version with sem-version CLI**
 Versions are now configured with a built-in `sem-version` command.
-This new approach enables you to configure versions of different languages and also enables us to add new versions faster.
+This new approach enables you to configure versions of different languages and it also enables us to add new versions faster.

 With `sem-version` you can configure versions of the following programming languages: `Php, ruby, erlang, go, java, c, python, elixir, scala, node`.
-For information about available versions [check documentation](#supported-languages).
+For information about available versions, [check documentation](#supported-languages).

-Example of commands that you can add to your job, or to setup commands that will be executed as a part of every job:
+Example of commands that you can add to your job, or to Setup commands that will be executed as a part of every job:
 `sem-version ruby 2.6.3`
 `sem-version node 10.1`

-For more information about using sem-version [check documentation](#sem-version).
+For more information about using sem-version, [check documentation](#sem-version).

 3. **Start databases with sem-service CLI**
 Start only services that you need with the built-in `sem-service` command.
-Databases are no longer running by default so you can use desired versions and more resources are left for running your workloads.
+Databases are no longer running by default so you can use the desired versions and more resources are left for running your workloads.

-With `sem-service` you can start desired version of following databases and services: `mysql, postgres, redis, memcached, mongodb, elasticsearch and rabbitmq`.
+With `sem-service` you can start the desired version of the following databases and services: `mysql, postgres, redis, memcached, mongodb, elasticsearch and rabbitmq`.

 Example of commands that you can add to your job, or to Setup commands that will be executed before every job:
 ```bash